krishnanvignesh/web_scraper_using_selenium/README.md

 Note:
-You need to have chrome version 74 installed as the web driver installed needs version 74 of chrome
+1) You need to have chrome version 74 installed as the web driver installed needs version 74 of chrome

+2) this code will work on windows only

+Result:

+Excel - final_pest.csv